Semicolonstartingtexts/conversationhubstandards/standards.md

 Library, the zone where unstacked, stacked system speech gets shelved in the respective library for safe keeping and keeping safe from, without application of effects applied in interactions with the system speech shelved, while shelved, until the system speech is stacked again or deshelved, and to be shelved, as a user or other role, being shelved lets the user notice the user’s been shelved and needs to deshelve or hangup and skips interacting with the other mappings of the hub beyond the send a message… and reply with… reserved system commands or deshelving by a user and the user is unstacked on the user’s stacked system speech, additionally, the users in the library interacting with the user and the users don’t have application of effects applied from the user’s in the library’s stacked system speech in interactions with the user by the user and other users in the library while in the library and the user’s and users’ in the library’s semicolon starting SMS texts for the involved recipients of the semicolon starting SMS texts while in the library

-Defined System Command Gestures
+Reserved Defined System Command Gestures

-Focus Gesture: The user tapping the second knuckle back from the tip of the user’s forefinger with the user’s thumb tip two times, focus on, if a defined system gesture was performed by the user within the past couple of seconds, the focused intention of the user’s most recent defined system command gesture, otherwise, defines system speech, of the appropriate system speech category and contents, referred to as the focus of the user’s most recent defined system command gesture, which is the representation of the user’s most recent focused intention before the user performed the focus gesture, until user performs another focus gesture or a few seconds go by without performing a defined system command gesture
+Focus Gesture: The user tapping the second knuckle back from the tip of the user’s forefinger with the user’s thumb tip two times, focus on, if a defined system gesture was performed by the user within the past couple of seconds, the focused intention of the user’s most recent defined system command gesture, otherwise, defines system speech, of the appropriate system speech category and contents, referred to as the focus of the user’s most recent defined system command, which is the representation of the user’s most recent focused intention before the user performed the focus gesture, until user performs another focus gesture or a few seconds go by without performing a defined system command

 Sustained Focus Gesture: The user holding their knucled the second knuckle back from the tip of the user’s forefinger to the user’s thumb tip focuses on, as system speech of the appropriate system speech category and contents, which is the representation of what the intent intended of the user, while the user is doing the sustained focus gesture that time, which is referred to after as the focused intention of the user’s most recent defined system command gesture